Revista de Comunicación y Salud, 2023, No.13, 1-15. Editado por Cátedra de Comunicación y Salud

 4.2.
 Sub-themes

 Within the general theme of misinformation and health covered by all the units of analysis, there was an interest in finding out the most common sub-themes shared by the works in the corpus.
-In principle, the interest was focused on finding out which health-related topics were the mosresearched, but it was found that not all of them dealt with one of these topics in particular.
+In principle, the interest was focused on finding out which health-related topics were the most researched, but it was found that not all of them dealt with one of these topics in particular.
 A sub- theme was assigned to each of the units of analysis, prioritising health-related topics.
-In cases where this did not apply, sub-theme on information processing was assigned.
+In cases where this did not apply, a sub-theme on information processing was assigned.
 Thus, table 2 shows that, among the most common sub-themes, the majority of sub-themes had to do with communication.
 This could lead to the interpretation that most of them dealt with misinformation and health in general, with the difference being the way of approaching it from a communication point of view.

 Table 2.
 Classification according to sub-themes